MainfluxLabs/mainflux/tools/provision/README.md

 # Mainflux Things and Profiles Provisioning Tool

-A simple utility to create a list of profiles and things connected to these profiles with possibility to create certificates for mTLS use case.
+A simple utility to create a list of profiles and things with possibility to create certificates for mTLS use case.

 This tool is useful for testing, and it creates a TOML format output (on stdout, can be redirected into the file as needed) that can be used by Mainflux MQTT benchmarking tool (`mqtt-bench`).